aragon/connect/docs/api-reference/transaction-intent.md

 ### TransactionIntent\#paths\(account, options\)

-Get all the possible transaction paths for a given address.
-This can be useful to let users pick between multiple paths.
-Otherwise, `TransactionIntent#transactions()` can be called directly.
+Get the shortest transaction path for a given address.
+Note, `TransactionIntent#transactions()` can be called directly.

 | Name           | Type                         | Description                                                                                               |
 | -------------- | ---------------------------- | --------------------------------------------------------------------------------------------------------- |